 After being seated we’re left to go through the menu.
 At first, you see your usual South Asian suspects: kabab, biryani and butter chicken.
 But then you have some unique dishes like Murgh Mumtaz, Malai Tikka and Beef Pepper Fry.

-Deciding is pretty easy.
-I want to try Murgh Mumtaz which is boneless chicken breast stuffed with creamy cheese, baked and served on top of creamy mango curry .
-We also ordered Beef Pepper Fry — boneless stir fried beef strips tossed with onions and bell peppers in a spicy semi-sauce (dryer than a curry) and Chana Chaat.
+Deciding for us is pretty easy.
+We try Murgh Mumtaz which is boneless chicken breast stuffed with creamy cheese, baked and served on top of creamy mango curry.
+We also ordered Beef Pepper Fry — boneless stir-fried beef strips tossed with onions and bell peppers in a spicy semi-sauce (dryer than a curry) and Chana Chaat.

 Main dishes do not disappoint.
 The Spicy Beef Fry is exactly what I was expecting — tangy beef strips in a spicy curry with the dominating taste of sweet bell peppers.
 The Murgh Mumtaz was equally great.
 The only thing I would have wanted was more mirch/spice as I found it a tad too mild.
 The mango curry tasted more like a purée so perhaps simmering with some green chilli & lime first would give it the kick it needed.
 The cream which was laced on top would then tone it down and be a really nice contrast.

 Overall I was really pleasantly surprised with Pak Centre.
 Even on a Wednesday evening, many tables were occupied and I liked how the place still maintained its tranquil ambiance.